sugar1786/skyline-tech/README.md

-# skyline-tech table2
+# skyline-tech table3
-A table designed to capture student details
+A table designed for students course registration